abdulhasibuddin/Lexical-Analyzer/README.md

 # Lexical-Analyzer

-Based on C programming structure
+This software analyzes C programming structures successfully on syntax-level.
+It is also a pure Python implementation and accessible publicly.